duncpro/Jackal/README.md

         transaction.commit().join();
 });
 ```
-- Use `commitTransactionAsync(Callback)` to implicitly commit the transaction upon
+- Use `runTransactionAsync(Callback)` if you would like to explicitly commit the transaction from within the callback.
-non-exceptional completion of the callback.
 - Both `commitTransactionAsync` and `runTransactionAsync` return a `CompletableFuture`
 which encapsulates the return value of the callback function.